wikimedia/homer/README.rst

 configuration.
 The configuration generation is based on ``YAML`` files to define variables and ``Jinja2`` templates.
 The ``YAML`` files allow for hierarchical override of variables based on the device role, site or hostname.
-Once generated, the configuration can also be deployed to their devices.
+Once generated, the configuration can be deployed to the selected devices.
+The device list can either live hardcoded in the configuration files or be dynamically gathered from Netbox.
+When using Netbox as inventory both the Virtual Chassis endpoint and the Device endpoint are used to select all the devices that matches the configured whitelist of device roles and statuses.